Application Integration

 Function Bindings

 This is emphatically not how Python generally works.
-A more Pythonic approach is to provide a single, generic, function which examines the arguments and decides what to do.
-Python doesn’t generally do overloaded name resolution.
+We follow a more Pythonic approach is to provide a single, generic, function which examines the arguments and decides what to do.
+Outside type-checking, Python doesn’t depend on overloaded name resolution.

 i -> CEL